tcsprojects/camldiets/README.md

 It is developed and maintained by:
 - (c) Oliver Friedmann, University of Munich (http://oliverfriedmann.com)
 - (c) Martin Lange, University of Kassel (http://carrick.fmv.informatik.uni-kassel.de/~mlange/)

+## OPAM

+You can install this package via OPAM under the name `Camldiets`.

 ## Credits
 The code for handling the AVL trees is borrowed from the Objective Caml Standard Library Set module.